ScientismResidence/blockchain-developer-bootcamp-final-project/README.md

 To be able to read the research you should have the "Scientist" or "Subscriber" role.
 In other case you are able to see the "Abstract" part of the published research only.

+## Details

+Research and voting comments should be stored at third-party networks that provide file storage systems (Filecoin or other), but in the current phase, it will be stored in any traditional database outside of the Ethereum network.
+Ethereum network will store the content hashes to provide the ability to check the content integrity

 ## Graphical abstract

 ![image info](./graphical-abstract.png)